ervandew/eclim/src/doc/content/guides/install.rst

 - start the eclimd server.

+  - **Linux / Mac / BSD (and other unix based systems)**:
-  - **Linux**:  To start eclimd from linux, simply execute the eclimd script found in your eclipse root directory:
+    To start eclimd from linux, simply execute the eclimd script found in your eclipse root directory:

     ::